 How to get to Lake Garda

-Fortunately, Lake Garda is located near the principal national and international airports, as follows: Verona International Airport (only a 30 kilometer distance), Brescia International Airport (40 kilometers) and Bergamo (80 kilometers).
+Fortunately, Lake Garda is located near the principal national and international airports, as follows: Verona International Airport (only a 30 kilometre distance), Brescia International Airport (40 kilometres) and Bergamo (80 kilometres).
 If you are travelling by train, you should know that the stations on the southern shore of Lake Garda are Desenzano and Peschiera del Garda.
 Trains here run almost hourly.
 The nearest train station to the northern area of the lake is Rovereto.

 From Desenzano’s train station, you can also take the bus to Sirmione, which takes about 30 minutes.
 In the summer, buses tend to be more frequent, so every tourist can go wherever he wants.

 The water of the Lake is colder than the air in summer and warmer in winter.
 This strongly contributes to mitigating the summer heat and harsh winter, thus rendering the Garda climate incredibly mild and temperate.

 The Garda area boasts all the characteristics of a “pre-alpine zero-thermal oasis”.
 It is a sub-Mediterranean climate, so mild and different from the other lakes that it can be defined as the “Benaco climate”.
 The average winter temperature varies between 12° and 18°C and in summer between 24° and 30°C.